shubhamchopra/shubhamchopra.github.io/posts/2016-09-22-Haskell-Profiling-Funk-SVD-case-study.markdown

 the process (MUT) vs GC.
 Finally, productivity tells us that only 31% of the time was spent doing our number crunching.
 The rest was spent garbage collecting.
 This code is screaming for some optimization.

 So let's try to find out the memory hogs in our code.
 We do this by building the binaries with profiling enabled.
 We then execute the binaries using a command like ```stack exec -- RecommendationSystemInitialVersionProfiling ./testRatings.gz +RTS -s -p -hc```.
 This creates a profiling output file `RecommendationSystemInitialVersionProfiling.hp`.
 This information can be converted to a graphic using ```hp2ps -e8in -c <filename.hp>```.
 This creates a PS file with a graph that shows memory usage over time.
-The _-hc_ option creates a graph that shows memory usage my closures and functions.
+The _-hc_ option creates a graph that shows memory usage by cost center stack which produced the data, so mostly the functions and closures that might be producing the data.

 ![Initial version, memory usage using -hc](/images/2016-09-22-HaskellProfiling-InitialVersion-hc-v1.jpg "Initial version, memory usage using -hc")

 That doesn't leave any doubts about which function is the memory hog here.
 Lets see what types are actually taking up all that space.
 This can be done by running the command ```stack exec -- RecommendationSystemInitialVersionProfiling ./testRatings.gz +RTS -s -p -hy```.

 ![Initial version, memory usage using -hy](/images/2016-09-22-HaskellProfiling-InitialVersion-hy-v1.jpg "Initial version, memory usage using -hy")